"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Sights, sounds and smells of pines and smoke from wood stoves (nearly everyone heated their homes solely with wood).
 And dream-stepping, dancing, through my days in a land only a teenage girl knows her way around.

 But you know?
 All these thousands of days and miles later, I'll take my today.

 Some of my friends wish they could return to childhood, for they miss it.
 But not me!
 No, even though I have fewer years to live (upon Earth, anyway) than the ones I've lived already, still, I'll keep my today and tomorrows.
 My todays are better than all my early years of days, combined, and I'll choose young at heart inside an aging body.

-And those were my thoughts while the music played there in Salvation Army on one of my rare days away from home alone.
+And those were my thoughts while the music played there in Salvation Army.
 For just a moment I traveled backward thirty years, but oh, was I ever grateful to boomerang right back to today.
 Not because of where I live or dreams I am living-out, though all that is nice, of course.
 But because of God and the wisdom He gives and--especially-- knowing I am loved with a love which cannot be shaken.

 That was the missing piece in 1977.
 But it is found, missing no more.

 For inquiring minds, I bought two spiffy 1960's kids' novels and a pair of like-new black slacks, no pockets, my favorite kind.
 A highly successful day at SA. ツ